inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 There are many preconfigured versions of :ned:`RadioMedium`:

--  For use with :ned:`UnitDiskRadio`: :ned:`UnitDiskRadioMedium`
+-  For use with :ned:`GenericUnitDiskRadio`: :ned:`UnitDiskRadioMedium`

--  For APSK radios: :ned:`ApskScalarRadioMedium`,
+-  For APSK radios: :ned:`ScalarRadioMedium`,
-   :ned:`ApskDimensionalRadioMedium`,
-   :ned:`ApskLayeredScalarRadioMedium`,
-   :ned:`ApskLayeredDimensionalRadioMedium`,
+   :ned:`DimensionalRadioMedium`

 -  For IEEE 802.11: :ned:`Ieee80211ScalarRadioMedium`,
-   :ned:`Ieee80211DimensionalRadioMedium`,
-   :ned:`Ieee80211LayeredScalarRadioMedium`,
-   :ned:`Ieee80211LayeredDimensionalRadioMedium`,
+   :ned:`Ieee80211DimensionalRadioMedium`.

 -  For IEEE 802.15.4: :ned:`Ieee802154UwbIrRadioMedium`,
    :ned:`Ieee802154NarrowbandScalarRadioMedium`